 Engaging in lewd behavior while in public, or exposed to public view, can be a serious criminal offense in San Diego.
-If you have been arrested for lewd or dissolute conduct, it is important to seek the assistance of an experienced criminal defense attorney immediately.
+If you have been arrested for lewd or dissolute conduct, it is important to seek the assistance of an experienced lewd conduct attorney San Diego immediately.
 Contact the Law Office of Vikas Bajaj, APC for information about how we can help you fight any criminal charges that the state decides to pursue.

 What is Lewd Conduct?